iminsik/kubenetes-learning/README.md

 # Start Single-node Kubernetes with Minikube
 1. Run 'Docker Quick Start Terminal' to create and initialize 'default' docker virtualbox.
 2. Open 'CMD' and run 'minikube start'.
 It creates 'minikube' virtualbox.

+# TODO 1
+Let's build my own node js and deploy it to Kubernetes